Allium sativum and A. sativum var. ophioscorodon

 Getting more garlic into your life is easy enough already: you can just go to the store, bring some home, and cook it up, in whatever way and with whatever foods you like.

-But a much more rewarding pastime is growing it yourself, as many gardeners, farmers, and culinary enthusiasts have known for thousands of years.
+But it’s much more rewarding to grow it yourself, as many gardeners, farmers, and culinary enthusiasts have known for thousands of years.